 Joshua Tree National Park

 The park is open.
 All campgrounds are open.
-Park information and orientation materials are available in front of the following visitor centers: Oasis Visitor Center, Joshua Tree Visitor Center, Cottonwood Visitor Center.
+Park information and orientation materials are available in the following visitor centers: Oasis Visitor Center, Joshua Tree Visitor Center, Cottonwood Visitor Center.